System Design Netflix – A Complete Architecture

 9. Apache Spark For Movie Recommendation

 Netflix uses Apache Spark and Machine learning for Movie recommendation.
 Let’s understand how it works with an example.
-When you load the front page you see the multiple rows of different kinds of movies.
+When you load the front page you see multiple rows of different kinds of movies.
 Netflix personalizes this data and decides what kind of rows or what kind of movies should be displayed to a specific user.
 This data is based on the user’s historical data and preferences.
 Also, for that specific user, Netflix performs sorting of the movies and calculates the relevance ranking (for the recommendation) of these movies available on their platform.

 In Netflix, Apache Spark is used for content recommendations and personalization.
 A majority of the machine learning pipelines are run on these large spark clusters.
 These pipelines are then used to do row selection, sorting, title relevance ranking, and artwork personalization among others.

-When you open the Netflix front page you might have noticed the images for each videos…these images are called header images (thumbnail).
+When you open the Netflix front page you might have noticed the images for each video…these images are called header images (thumbnail).
 Netflix wants maximum clicks for the videos from the users and these clicks are dependent on the header images.
 Netflix has to choose the right compelling header image for a specific video.
 To do that Netflix creates multiple artworks for a specific movie and they display these images to the users randomly.
 For the same movie, images can be different for different users.
 Based on your preferences and viewing history Netflix predicts what kind of movies you like best or which actors you like the most in a movie.
 According to users’ tastes, the images will be displayed to them.

 For example, suppose you see 9 different images for your favorite movie Good will hunting in three rows (If you like comedies then images of Robin Williams for this movie will be shown.
 If you like romantic movies then Netflix will show you the image of Matt Damon and Minnie Driver).
 Now, Netflix calculates the number of clicks a certain image receives.
-If the clicks for the center image of the movie are 1, 500 times and the other images have fewer clicks then Netflix will make the center image as a header image for the movie Good Will Hunting forever.
-This is called data driven and Netflix performs the data analytics with this approach.
+If the clicks for the center image of the movie are 1, 500 times and the other images have fewer clicks then Netflix will make the center image a header image for the movie Good Will Hunting forever.
+This is called data-driven and Netflix performs the data analytics with this approach.
 To make the right decision data is calculated based on the number of views associated with each picture.

 Video Recommendation System